pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/hiring.md

       - Stipend（will be paid for nine to twelve months a year, various levels, around RMB6000-RMB10000 pre-tax per month）

   - Requirements: very interested in both mathematics and business.
     - Pay attention to business development and gain insight into business trends.
 Not required to learn any course from Economics.
+I am currently doing some research on the innovation/recommendation/live-streaming market.
+Students are preferred if you have some independent view of these emerging markets.
+Students with a background in Economics/Operations Management/Information System... are welcome.
-    - Mathematics is a way to express ideas rigorously and rationally.
-Some techniques that you need to be familiar with, include statistics, stochastic process, convex analysis, complexity theory, etc.  Students with a degree in Math/Physics/OR... are welcome.
+    - Mathematics is necessary to express ideas rigorously and rationally.
+Some techniques that you need to be familiar with, include statistics, stochastic process, convex analysis, complexity theory, etc.  Students with a degree in Math/Physics/Operations Research... are welcome.